-Ximenia caffra, the large sourplum, is a small, semi-deciduous tree found from central Africa to the South African provinces of Limpopo, North West, Gauteng, Mpumalanga and Kwazulu-Natal.
+Ximenia caffra, the sourplum, is a small, semi-deciduous tree found from central Africa to the South African provinces of Limpopo, North West, Gauteng, Mpumalanga and KwaZulu-Natal.

 Various remedies made of this tree exist in traditional medicine to treat ailments ranging from sore eyes to diarrhoea and bilharzia.
-As with several other plants there is also mention of an aphrodisiac quality (www.plantzafrica.com and Coates Palgrave, 2002).
+As with several other plants there is also mention of an aphrodisiac quality (www.plantzafrica.com; Coates Palgrave, 2002).